ladybug-tools/spider-covid-19-viz-3d/README.md

 <details open >
 <summary>Change log </summary>

-_Change logs are now in the de/dates/ folders._
+_Change logs are now in the v-dates/ folders._

+### 2020-04-15

+Wish list items dealt with

+* 2020-04-15 ~ Case data chart: on open > scroll to bottom
+* 2020-04-15 ~ Place data chart: on open > scroll to top

 ### 2020-04-14